kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

 **Cache never updates after create:**

 `createUser()` generates the identifier after calling the repository, so a manual `userCache.put(createdUser.id(), createdUser)` is required if you want the new entity cached before the first read.

+**The cache section is missing from configuration:**

+The value of `@Cache` is a config path, not a label.
+If `cache.caffeine.users` is absent from `application.conf`, the application fails while building the graph because the cache configuration cannot be read.

 **Gradle hangs or fails unexpectedly:**